687000/HelloWorld/README.md

 - User can put the SVG in the SVG text area and click the apply button to show the SVG content in the draw pad

 - Bug: unable to select if drawing out of canvas
-- Bug: Unselect after dragging if the mouse’ final position if out of the range of the object.
-When zoom out the speed of mouse is too fast so the selection will be deleted after dragging.